-The Illinois Secure Choice Savings Program, signed into law January 2015, will help small businesses that struggle to offer retirement savings opportunities to their employees and provide retirement security to the 2.5 million Illinoisans who do not have access to an employment-based retirement plan.
+The Illinois Secure Choice Savings Program helps small businesses that struggle to offer retirement savings opportunities to their employees and provide retirement security to the 2.5 million Illinoisans who do not have access to an employment-based retirement plan.
 Below is an overview of what small businesses need to know about the program.

 What is the Illinois Secure Choice Savings Program?

 - The Illinois Secure Choice Savings Program will automatically enroll employees into a retirement savings program.
 Employees may opt out at any time.

 - Once enrolled, workers will contribute a portion of their income (default rate = 5%) into an investment fund managed by a private company and overseen by the Illinois Secure Choice Savings Board.